warriorguo/zertcore5/README.md

 how to use:

 	uuid_t id = 1; // read id = 1 recording from database

+Create:

 	TestObject::ptr obj = TestObjectManager::Instance().create(i, FROM_MONGODB);

+Get:

+	obj = TestObjectManager::Instance().get(id, FROM_MONGODB);

-	// if the object were existed in cache, it would refresh the expired timer and return directly.
+If the object were existed in cache, it would refresh the expired timer and return directly.
-	// Otherwise, NOTICE, it would make a request to provider, and the provider would work in OTHER THREAD. and here would YEILD, the *Coroutine* would JUMP to another task in the thread list until the provider responsed. obj = TestObjectManager::Instance().get(id, FROM_MONGODB);
+Otherwise, NOTICE, it would make a request to provider, and the provider would work in OTHER THREAD. and here would YEILD, the *Coroutine* would JUMP to another task in the thread list until the provider responsed.

+Save:

+	obj->save(id);

+How it would save the way denpending on the way you get&create it, here it save to the mongodb provider.

+Reload:

+	obj->reload(id);

+!Synchronization!

 **Network**:
 *TCP*:  based on boost ASIO